Kominto/Kominto/README.md

-# Hoi!
+# Hello there!
-I'm Koko, an IT student and aspiring game dev.
+IT student and aspiring game dev

 Linux user 'till the end, Arch my beloved <3

-Mainly using C++ and Python for now.
+Mainly using C++ and Python right now

 ## Current Projects
 * Kinoko, a multi-purpose discord bot (which only does one thing for now, not very multi-purpose eh)